 - Buckwheat Flour or Brown Rice Flour

-In a medium glass bowl or jar, whisk 2 T (40g) of mixture you made yesterday (discard the leftovers), 2 T (20g) buckwheat or brown rice flour, 2 T (20g) sweet rice flour and 1/4 C (60g) of water.
+- Day Two: In a clean medium glass bowl or jar, whisk 2 T (40g) of mixture you made yesterday (throw out the leftovers), 2 T (20g) buckwheat or brown rice flour, 2 T (20g) sweet rice flour and 1/4 C (60g) of water.
 Cover with a damp towel or loose fitting lid and rest at room temperature for 24 hours.

-Repeat step two using the previous days starter until the mixture becomes puffy, has a pleasant sweet-sour aroma and bubbles begin or air pockets are visible under the surface.
-This process takes about six to seven days.
-Your starter is now ready.
-But, before using it in a recipe, you'll need to refresh (feed) it.
+- Day Three Through Day Six or Seven (or beyond): Repeat step two using the previous days starter until the mixture becomes puffy, has a pleasant sweet-sour aroma and bubbles begin or air pockets are visible under the surface.
+This process takes about six to seven days (as this has been my experience) - but it may take longer.
+Time is not a determining factor for when the starter is ready, it's simply a guide.
+It's ready when it's ready.
+Use the cues and your senses to determine when your starter is ready.
+This is the nature of sourdough.
+Before using your new starter in a recipe, you'll need to refresh (feed) it.

 How to Refresh your Gluten Free Sourdough Starter: